This course focuses on challenges often encountered following the assessment of violence risk.

 - Counseling and clinical staff

 Live, Interactive Online Training

 - March 14: 10:00am - 5:00pm ET Register

 *You must attend all dates in your session to receive credit for attendance.

-Please allow 14 business days following the completion of the course and then log-into or create an account with our Continuing Certification Credit (CCC) system.
+Please allow 7-10 days following the completion of the course and then log in on our website and visit the My NABITA page to access the Continuing Certification Credit (CCC) program system.
 Please follow the instructions on the webpage to obtain your certification.
 Our CCC program allows those certified by NABITA to track, maintain, and extend their professional development through our programs.

 PLEASE NOTE: Certification refers to attendance at a qualifying event; TNG cannot speak to individual attendees’ knowledge, expertise, or command of the material.